Fazilka

 Fazilka, also known as Bangla, is a city and a municipal council in Fazilka district of Punjab, India.
 In 2011, it was made the headquarter of the newly created Fazilka district.
-The Trans-Afghanistan Pipeline (TAPI) project originating in Turkmenistan will have its last station in Fazilka.
+The Turkmenistan-Afghanistan-Pakistan-India (TAPI) pipeline project originating in Turkmenistan will have its last station in Fazilka.

 Background

 Etymology

-Fazilka, founded in 1844 CE, is named by its founder JH Oliver after the Mian Fazil Watoo who had earlier owned the land before it was ceded to the British by the Bahawalpur princely state.
-Prior to its establishment as a district headquarter by JH Oliver, and as a shopping centre by him, it was an uncultivated bushy area.
-JH Oliver turned the town into a trading hub between Punjab and Sindh and it was hub of wool trading till partition of India.
+Fazilka, founded in 1844 CE, is named by its founder J.H.
+Oliver after the Mian Fazil Watoo who had earlier owned the land before it was ceded to the British by the Bahawalpur princely state.
+Prior to its establishment as a district headquarter by Oliver, and as a shopping centre by him, it was an uncultivated bushy area.
+Oliver turned the town into a trading hub between Punjab and Sindh and it was a wool trading hub till the partition of India.

-JH Oliver had also eponymously named nearby town Ellenabad, now in Sirsa district of Haryana, after his daughter who was also called Ellena.
+Oliver had also eponymously named nearby town Ellenabad, now in Sirsa district of Haryana, after his daughter who was also called Ellena.

 History

 The municipality of Fazilka was formed with Punjab Government Notification No. 486, on 10 December 1885.
 The town was added to the Ferozepur district in 1884.
 On 25 July 2011, Fazilka was declared a District by the Government of Punjab with Gazette Notification No. 1/1/2011-RE-II(I)/14554.

 Before partition, 50% of Fazilka's population was Muslim.
 All of them left India for Pakistan in 1947.
-Most of the villages around Fazilka were dominated by Bukhari Syeds (including the village of Baik Sharif), Jaat of kerian, Muslim families, mainly the Bodla, Watto, Sahoo Rajpoot, Kalya Rajpoot and Chistis clans.
+Most of the villages around Fazilka were dominated by Bukhari Syeds (including the village of Baik Sharif), Jaat of kerian, Muslim families, mainly the Bodla, Watto, Sahoo Rajpoot, Kalya Rajpoot and Chisti clans.

 Many people from Fazilka pay an annual visit to Katas Raj Temples — a Hindu holy site in Pakistan, the site of an ancient Shiva Temple — usually in August.